 Mead is a fermentation of honey and water with selected yeasts and can be dry or sweet and still or bubbly.
 Try a flight of mead or honey wines or lavender lemonade.

-Lavender flowers between late June and early August.
+Visit the Lavender Farms between late June and early August when the lavender flowers.
 Farms plant several varieties for different aromas and tastes.
-Each variety blooms at slightly different times so you are almost guaranteed stunning fields of purple on a July visit.
+Each variety blooms at slightly different times, almost guaranteeing stunning fields of purple on a July visit.
 The farms and their boutiques are open at other times throughout the year.
 Entrance fees apply during flower season.
-Since the season depends on Mother Nature, check their websites for current information.
+Check their websites for current flower conditions since the season depends on Mother Nature.

 Prince Edward County Hiking

 Sandbanks Provincial Park has the County’s main hiking opportunities.
-You’ll find three main trails, plus other trails which link the beaches and campgrounds.
+Find three main trails, plus other trails which link the beaches and campgrounds.

-Here is a list of hiking trails or hiking areas in Prince Edward County, with a brief note about each beach below.
+This is list of hiking trails or hiking areas in Prince Edward County, with a brief note about each beach below.

 Hiking Trail or Area | Location |